1. Get in touch and tell us about it!

 4. Set up your fundraising page

-It’s really quick and easy to set up an online fundraising page.
-You can do this via our website by clicking below.
+It’s really quick and easy to set up an online Just Giving fundraising page.
+You can do this via this link: Create your Big C Just Giving fundraising page.
 Tell the story of why you’re fundraising, set a target and then share with friends and family!

 5. Add a twist!

 Theme it, or do it in fancy dress – make your fundraising stand out from the crowd and get people’s attention by doing something different!

 Spread the word far and wide.
 You could consider contacting your local newspaper or magazine and sharing your story with them.
 Share your Just Giving fundraising page online across social media.
 Make sure you tag us in your posts – @bigccharity on Facebook and Instagram or @bigctweets on Twitter.